restartus/restart/README.md

 the other builds.
 - [lib](lib).
 Used by bin, this gives a standard development environment with some standard variables like SOURCE_DIR you can use everywhere
-- [jupyter](jupyter).
-This is for experiments and is our poor man's Jupyter Hub.
+- [nb](nb).
+This is for experiments and is our poor man's Jupyter Hub for notebooks
 - We do have some Excel sheets at the top, there is technical debt to fix the Github actions to pull data from below, but they are named files that you copy in Athena sheets